Park Model RV Tiny Home Insurance

 "I have an RVIA Certified ANSI 119.5 Park Model RV on its chassis, placed on private property."

-Then add if it is in a backyard, on its own land, or in an RV or park community.
+Then add whether it sits in a backyard, on its own land, or in an RV or park community.

-2. The Kind Of Policy You Are Usually Looking For
+2. The Kind of Policy You Are Looking For

-You are generally not trying to bolt this onto a standard homeowners’ policy for a regular house.
-Instead, most people end up with something like:
+You are generally not bolting this onto a standard homeowners policy for a regular house.
+Most people end up with:

 • Manufactured or mobile home insurance